If your pet has never been in a car, take him on short rides to get him ready for the trip.

-- Schedule a check-up with your doctor prior to your departure date, especially for animals with any long-term health concerns.
+Schedule a check-up with your doctor prior to your departure date on a road trip with a pet, especially for animals with any long-term health concerns.

-- Stop frequently (at least every hour and a half) to give your pet some food, water and exercise.
-DO NOT allow your dog to run loose at rest areas.
+Stop frequently (at least every hour and a half) to give your pet some food, water and exercise.
+If you have a non-tip water bowl you can leave on the back floor in the backseat, that’s ideal.
+No not allow your dog to run loose at rest areas.
 No matter how well trained an animal is, remember you are in a new place, and there are a lot of unusual noises.
 An accident can occur in seconds.

 Bring along a photo of your pet in case he or she gets lost.

 If you are going to be staying in a hotel, call ahead and make sure your pet is welcome.
 Double check if there’s a pet cleaning fee for the room.At the hotel, try to reserve a ground floor room whenever possible for easy outdoor access.
 Stay away from doors and elevators, in case your pet barks at new noises.
 If you’re on a long road trip, check your destination’s pet travel regulations and the state and national parks you plan to visit to understand their leash laws.
 Many parks and wilderness areas either don’t allow dogs or want them kept on short leashes, which may make it difficult for you to hike together.
 When you arrive at your final stop, keep your pet in a quiet, calm area and give him lots of time to adjust to the new place.
 Then enjoy!